 What to do:

-You can start by using a cardboard box to create a small house (or castle) and encourage your child to enter and explore this space.
-You can even pretend to ring the doorbell and ask if someone is home to make this activity even more engaging.
-With so many fun activities for 1 year olds to choose from, playing house offers something rather fun and unique.
+You can use a cardboard box to create a small house (or castle) and encourage your child to enter and explore this space.
+You can even pretend to ring the doorbell and ask if someone is home to make this activity more engaging.
+With so many fun activities for 1-year-olds, playing house offers something fun and unique.

 What your child will learn:

-This activity can stimulate a child’s desire to learn more about the environment they are in.
+This activity can stimulate a child’s desire to learn more about their environment.

 Related Reading: Best Concentration Games for Kids to Develop Super Focus & Attention Skills